Articles of Incorporation and Rules

 (Decision on whether or not to disclose information)

-Article 5 When a request for disclosure of information is made, the Union shall promptly decide whether or not to disclose the information and notify the requester.
+Article 5 When a request for disclosure of information is made, the union shall promptly decide whether or not to disclose it and notify the requester.

 2. The notice under the preceding paragraph shall be given within three days at the latest for statutory retained documents and statutory disclosure documents, and within ten days for non-statutory information.
 However, in unavoidable circumstances, the notice period may be extended by a further five days in each case upon prior notice to the requester